equinox-project/equinox-js/docs/docs/dynamo-store/architecture.md

 When reacting to events we need a feed that:

-1. all events for a stream must be delivered in order with no gaps (at least once delivery can always happen, but a feed that supplies you event 3 of a stream before it has presented you with event 2 is worse than useless)
+1. Guarantees all events for a stream are delivered in order with no gaps (at least once delivery can always happen, but a feed that supplies you event 3 of a stream before it has presented you with event 2 is worse than useless)
-2. there must be a 100% guarantee of all events getting delivered.
+2. Has a 100% guarantee that all events get processed.
 The alternative is programming by coincidence, littering it with nonsensical defensive "just in case" code, and spending hours checking logs to see if by any chance some event just might have been missed "for any reason".

 Unfortunately, the DynamoDB stream does not achieve these requirements.
 Firstly, the stream is windowed over the last 24hrs.
 For event-sourced reactions we need